Rigorous asymptotics of a KdV soliton gas: Introduction

 The reflection coefficients $r_1(\lb)=r_1(\lb; t)$ and $r_2(\lb)=r_2(\lb; t)$ evolve in time according to

 The authors consider a number of different settings, and use a combination of analytical and computational methods to provide a description of the solutions of the KdV equation determined by this Riemann--Hilbert problem.
-In the case that $r_{2} \equiv 0$, the potential is exponentially decaying as $x \nearrow +\infty$.
+In the case that $r_{2} \equiv 0$, the potential is exponentially decaying as $x \to +\infty$.
 But the behavior as $x$ grows in the other direction (as well as the the asymptotic behavior for $|x|$ large in the case that both reflection coefficients are nontrivial) was mentioned as a challenging problem for both analysis and computation.

 The configuration of solitons considered in \cite{ZakZakDya} is somewhat different than the solitonic gas configurations considered in \cite{DutPel} and \cite{PelShu}, where they considered a large number of solitons that were spaced quite far apart from each other at $t=0$.
 In other words, they considered a dilute gas of solitons that had enough space between them to evolve as isolated solitons until they interact, usually in a pair-wise fashion.
-In contrast, the soliton gas considered in \cite{ZakZakDya} (and considered here as well) is a configuration that cannot be viewed as a collection of isolated solitons. {Indeed, as we show, they are overlapping to the extent that, at $t=0$ the potential approaches zero exponentially fast as $x \to +\infty$, while for $x\to-\infty$ the potential approaches the cnoidal wave solution of KdV very slowly - the error decays with a rate of $O(\frac{1}{x})$.
-Because of these different behaviors, these potentials fall outside of the large class of potentials previously considered in the literature.
-This model is substantially different from the model of infinite solitons considered in \cite{Boyd} and \cite{Zaitsev} where an infinite number of equally space and identical solitons can be identified with the cnoidal wave solution of KdV.}
+In contrast, the soliton gas considered in \cite{ZakZakDya} (and considered here as well) is a configuration that cannot be viewed as a collection of isolated solitons.
+Indeed, as we show, they are overlapping to the extent that, at $t=0$ the potential approaches zero exponentially fast as $x \to +\infty$, while for $x\to-\infty$ the potential approaches the cnoidal wave solution of KdV very slowly---the error decays with a rate of $O(\frac{1}{x})$.
+Because of these different behaviors, these potentials represent a new large class of potentials which have not been previously considered in the literature.
+This model is substantially different from the model of infinite solitons considered in \cite{Boyd} and \cite{Zaitsev} where an infinite number of equally spaced and identical solitons can be identified with the cnoidal wave solution of KdV.